 Left or right?
 While there are old etiquette rules regarding which wrist you should wear your bracelets or watch on, today’s stacking styles are about comfort and self-expression.
 Build your stack on the wrist where you’ll be most comfortable wearing it.
 This can mean opting to stack on your non-dominant wrist.
 So, if you’re right-handed, you’d stack on your left wrist.
 If you’re left-handed, you’d build your stack on your right wrist.
 Ultimately, it’s up to you to decide which wrist you start your stack on, and you can always switch up the look down the line.

-When you’re feeling more comfortable playing around with different colours throughout your stack of bracelets, it’s perfectly stylish to mix and match bracelet colours.
+When you’re feeling more comfortable playing around with different colors throughout your stack of bracelets, it’s perfectly stylish to mix and match bracelet colors.
 For example, rose gold and yellow gold often pair well together.

 Mix Different Textures, Shapes and Weights

-While monochromatic stacking bracelets are a popular choice, many people are also looking to branch out with pops of colour.
-Gemstones are a great option for adding pops of green, blue, red, pink or other colours to your stack.
+While monochromatic stacking bracelets are a popular choice, many people are also looking to branch out with pops of color.
+Gemstones are a great option for adding pops of green, blue, red, pink or other colors to your stack.
 Our gemstone bracelets are available in gold or silver with gems such as amethyst, sapphire, emerald, peridot and ruby.